 If there is any damage, your belongings are repaired or replaced at the value declared minus the chosen deductible (if applicable).
 If the item can’t be repaired, then it will be replaced.
 If you’ll be moving anything expensive or easily damaged, it’s an excellent idea to consider full protection.
 It’s just one more way we help make your move worry-free.

-It’s up to you to assign a protection amount for your high-value items, such as antique furniture.
-High-value items hold a value in excess of $100 per pound.
+It’s up to you to assign a protection amount for your items of extraordinary value, such as antique furniture. items hold a value in excess of $100 per pound.
 Based on the value you assign, we’ll charge you a calculated rate for protection.
-You can also choose to have a deductible assigned to high-value items if they need to be repaired or replaced once determined by our assessment.
+You can also choose to have a deductible assigned to items of extraordinary value if they need to be repaired or replaced once determined by our assessment.
 If you have any questions about how much value to assign to a specific item, be sure to consult with your agent.

 Items of extraordinary value are defined as those items having a value of greater than $100 per pound.
 Typical household articles which may be items of extraordinary value are, but are not limited to:

 - Precious metals

 - Precious or semiprecious stones or gems

 - Computer software programs